rl1131/remotehack/README.md

 # Hack Simple Remote Controls

-This tutorial is intended as a tutorial and utility for people who want to add a remote control to the Polyglot Node Server here:
+This is intended as a tutorial and utility for people who want to add a remote control to the Polyglot Node Server here: